arciisine/npx-types-plugin/README.md

 ## How it Works

-During editing, the plugin will download the library referenced in the shebang and add a line to the script to point to load the typings.
+During editing, the plugin will download the library referenced in the shebang and add a line to the script to point to load the types.

 ![Usage](https://github.com/arciisine/vscode-npx-types/raw/master/images/usage.gif)